ProSiebenSat.1 Welt (Canada): History

 In April 2006, Ethnic Channels Group was granted approval from the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a television channel called German TV, described as "a national, third-language, general interest, ethnic Category 2 specialty programming service devoted to the German-speaking community."

 The channel launched in June 2006 under the name ProSiebenSat1 Welt.

+The channel ceased operations December 31, 2023, when the parent channel in Germany shut down.

 Programming

-ProSiebenSat1 Welt broadcasts entertainment programming including movies, music shows, television dramas and comedies, and more.
-Programming is derived from ProSiebenSat.1 Media's six channels that form the base for ProSiebenSat.1 Welt in the United States: Kabel Eins, ProSieben, Sat.1, sixx, Sat.1 Gold and ProSieben Maxx.
+ProSiebenSat1 Welt broadcast entertainment programming including movies, music shows, television dramas and comedies, and more.
+Programming was derived from ProSiebenSat.1 Media's six channels that formed the base for ProSiebenSat.1 Welt in the United States: Kabel Eins, ProSieben, Sat.1, sixx, Sat.1 Gold and ProSieben Maxx.

 On November 4, 2014, the CRTC approved Ethnic Channel Group's request to convert ProSiebenSat1 Welt from a licensed Category B specialty service to an exempted Cat.
 B third language service.